oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 1. Using this [link](files/senti-meter-demo.zip?download=1), download the zip file containing the source code and save it on your computer.
 As before, the default location for saving downloaded files is the `Downloads` folder.

 2. As we did with the `API Key` file, we are going to copy the source code zip file to the Compute Instance.
-If you will have the two terminal windows active, please switch to terminal window showing your local `Downloads` folder (or the location where you have saved the downloaded files up until now).
+If you have the two terminal windows active, please switch to the terminal window showing your local `Downloads` folder (or the location where you have saved the downloaded files thus far).
 If you need to start a new terminal window, please refer to the [previous lab](?lab=create-and-connect-to-an-oci-compute-instance#Task2:ConnecttotheComputeInstanceusingSSH).

 3. If you have started a new terminal window,  use the `cd` command to switch to the folder where the downloaded source code zip file was saved (`Downloads` in our example).